 This post is a part of our Bioethics in the News series

 Join the discussion!
 Your comments and responses to this commentary are welcomed.
-The author will respond to all comments made by Thursday, December 1, 2016.
+The author will respond to all comments made by Thursday, February 9, 2017.
 With your participation, we hope to create discussions rich with insights from diverse perspectives.

 You must provide your name and email address to leave a comment.
 Your email address will not be made public.

 Click through to view references